 After 8 weeks, they noted further improvements with increased mRNA levels for vimentin, fibromodulin, biglycan, xylosyl transferase, hyaluronan synthase, collagen types I and III, bone morphogenic protein-1, and decorin (all p ≤ 0.05) .

 Beta Glucan has been studied extensively for its effects on how it may support the immune system.

-I’ve written about Beta Glucan supplements a few times before, so I won’t write too much here other than to say that it’s one of my favorite supplements, and I’ve been using beta glucan derived from yeast and AHCC for over a decade.
+I’ve written about Beta Glucan supplements a few times before, so I won’t write too much here other than to say that it’s one of my favorite supplements, and I’ve been using beta-glucan derived from yeast and AHCC for over a decade.
 Sometimes I will stop taking it for a while, it depends on the situation.

-If you want to read more about the benefits of beta glucan or AHCC, check out the following links:
+If you want to read more about the benefits of beta-glucan or AHCC, check out the following links:

 Kwao Krua Kao

-This supplement is probably the least well known in the west but in Thailand it is popular for having rejuvenating effects in both women and men.
+This supplement is probably the least well known in the West but in Thailand, it is popular for having rejuvenating effects in both women and men.

-Due to lack of standardization, the quality and effect of different brands and supplements can vary significantly.
+Due to a lack of standardization, the quality and effect of different brands and supplements can vary significantly.
 And the concentration of active ingredients such as miroestrol and deoxymiroestrol depends on where in Thailand it was grown.

-Those two are the main active components mentioned above are classed as phytoestrogens and are responsible for most of Kwao Krua Kao’s beneficial effects.
+Those two main active components mentioned above are classed as phytoestrogens and are responsible for most of Kwao Krua Kao’s beneficial effects.
 Miroestrol is thought to be similar to estriol, which is a weak estrogen .